Magecart Strikes Again

 Malicious infrastructure spun up by threat actors such as malware or a website or mobile app impersonating your brand

 Millions of these assets appear on the internet every day and are entirely outside the scope of firewalls and endpoint protection.

-Today, a business’s attack surface extends from the internal network all the way to the farthest reaches of the internet, where these traditional approaches to security have no visibility and attackers have plenty.
+Today, a business’s digital attack surface extends from the internal network all the way to the farthest reaches of the internet, where these traditional approaches to security have no visibility and attackers have plenty.

-This attack surface and the threat landscape that targets it is dynamic and changing all the time; certificates expire, frameworks need patching, shadow IT is stood up, and attacker tactics evolve.
+This digital attack surface and the threat landscape that targets it is dynamic and changing all the time; certificates expire, frameworks need patching, shadow IT is stood up, and attacker tactics evolve.

-Bringing the massive scope of an organization’s attack surface into focus is no easy task—most security leaders only know of a fraction of the assets that exist outside their firewall.
+Bringing the massive scope of an organization’s digital attack surface into focus is no easy task—most security leaders only know of a fraction of the assets that exist outside their firewall.

-When organizations manage their entire attack surface, they understand what they look like from the outside-in.
-This way, they can begin developing a strategy that allows them to discover everything associated with their organization on the internet, both legitimate and malicious, and shrink its attack surface down to size.
+When organizations manage their entire digital attack surface, they understand what they look like from the outside-in.
+This way, they can begin developing a strategy that allows them to discover everything associated with their organization on the internet, both legitimate and malicious, and shrink its digital attack surface down to size.